 “Public Creditor” shall mean an executive authority managing cash balances in the unified federal budget account or in a budget account of a Russian Federation region, as well as any financial institution in charge of cash management with respect to cash funds owned by the Russian Federation.

-“Foreign Bank” shall mean a foreign bank with which Bank Accounts are opened for Clearing Participants or Clearing Participants’ Clients, intended for cash settlements upon clearing of a trade, with respect to which NSD as a Clearing House is authorized to execute transactions and receive reports.“Clearing Pool” shall mean a group of liabilities eligible for clearing and to be fully discharged by netting and/or otherwise in accordance with these Clearing Rules and/or by execution.
+“Foreign Bank” shall mean a foreign bank with which Bank Accounts are opened for Clearing Participants or Clearing Participants’ Clients, intended for cash settlements upon clearing of a trade, with respect to which NSD as a Clearing House is authorized to execute transactions and receive reports.

 “Correspondent Account” shall mean a Clearing Participant’s / Clearing Participant’s Client’s correspondent account with the Central Bank of the Russian Federation (the “Bank of Russia”), with respect to which the Clearing House is authorized to submit requests for cash reservation and requests for discontinuance of cash reservation, receive information on cash reservations, and submit collection orders for the discharge of liabilities upon clearing of a trade, in accordance with an agreement entered into with the Clearing House for cash settlement of securities trades cleared by NSD.